 HTML Puzzles

-These puzzles manipulate HTML DOM elements.
+These puzzles manipulate HTML elements.

 Visual programming blocks for HTML